Starmer visits Washington for Trump talks with US-Europe ties under strain

 Ahead of his talks at the White House on Thursday, Sir Keir said Mr Trump can be trusted and understands that Russian President Mr Putin started the war in Ukraine.

+But the Ukrainian President earlier said that the framework agreement did not yet include the US security guarantees that Kyiv sees as vital.

+Mr Zelensky is expected to come to the UK at the weekend.

-Mr Trump, who has launched efforts with Russia to find a quick peace deal to end the conflict, has called Ukraine’s President Volodymyr Zelensky a “dictator” and suggested he was to blame for starting the war.
+Mr Trump, who has launched efforts with Russia to find a quick peace deal to end the conflict, has called Mr Zelensky a “dictator” and suggested he was to blame for starting the war.

 But Sir Keir said it was clear that Russian president Mr Putin was “the aggressor” – and that there were “no issues” with Mr Trump on that.